-"Cluster" – Two or more persons with a similar illness, usually associated by place or time, unless defined otherwise in Subpart D.
+"Cluster" – Two or more persons with a similar illness or condition, usually associated by place or time, unless defined otherwise in Subpart D.

-"Contact" − Any person known to have been sufficiently associated with a case or carrier of a communicable disease to have been the source of infection for that person or to have been sufficiently associated with the case or carrier of a communicable disease to have become infected by the case or carrier; and, in the opinion of the Department, there is a risk of the individual contracting the contagious disease.
+"Contact" − Any person known to have been sufficiently associated with or exposed to a case or carrier of a communicable disease to have been the source of infection for that person or to have been sufficiently associated with the case or carrier of a communicable disease to have become infected by the case or carrier; and, based on the knowledge of disease transmission, there is a risk of the individual contracting the infectious disease.
 A contact can be a household or non-household contact.

-"Contact Precautions" – Infection control measures designed to reduce the risk of transmission of infectious agents that can be spread through direct contact with the patient or indirect contact with potentially infectious items or surfaces (see Section 690.20(a)(7)).
+"Contact Precautions" – Infection prevention and control measures designed to reduce the risk of transmission of infectious agents that can be spread through direct contact with the suspected or known case or indirect contact with potentially infectious items or surfaces (see Section 690.20(a)(7)).